 Ring ring.
 A melody fades in and out of focus.
 A static charge hangs in the air.
 The wi-fi modem links to the internet.
 My mind starts to space out.
 Ring, ring, ring, ring.
 I pick up the phone and make the rolling r sound, as if saying hello.
 RRRRRRRRRRRRRRR.
 Synced.

-I decided to record the original piece because a certain melody kept taking over one of my practice sessions, so I recorded it.
-When I listened back, I became giddy because the melody was so distinct, and a second voice I had occasionally heard while singing came through on the recording.
+I decided to record the original piece because a specific melody kept taking over one of my practice sessions.
+When I listened back, I felt giddy because the melody was so distinct, and a second voice I had occasionally heard while singing came through clearly on the recording.
 However, after multiple listens, my initial giddiness turned to doubt, followed by second-guessing and then flip-flopping.
 Even while going through this, I continued to listen.
 That’s also about when Kenneth walked by my studio and said he liked it and asked if he could do a remix.
 Surprised, I told him to go for it.
 I was eager to hear what he would do.

 Kenneth took the vocal, keyboard, and MIDI tracks, and although he didn’t use the keyboard track, he replaced it with a zither.
 I loved his remix, it was unlike anything I could have created.
 For the first time, I felt the melody had strong bones, and his arrangement really brought that out for me.